aleffert/louis/README.md

 # Louis
 Automated accessibility testing for iOS.
 This project is still new.
 Please contribute!
+We are looking to add more checks and eliminate false positives.

 ## Installation